RideTheVibe/.github/profile/README.md

 ## Hi there 👋

-Welcome to the official repository collection for Vibe - The Open-Source Self Balancing One Wheel E-Bike.
+Welcome to the official repository collection for **Vibe - The One Wheel Self Balancing E-Bike**.
 Here you can find all the code and hardware files you will need to build your own Vibe.

 Official Website: www.ridethevibe.io